 - A short description of your server.

 In addition, you can suffix what products/games your server supports using this field.
-To do so, add a space and use any combination of the following:
+To do so, add a space and use string concatenation to combine any of the following:

 As an example, a description with the above tags could look like the following: